markhoney/ingoa.nz/README.md

 Once the data has been imported into a set of JSON files, a second script - `src/data/connect.js` is run to make connections between different parts of the data set, and pull in external data.
 None of these connections link base tables together, so as to avoid circular structures and doubling up of data.
 Once the data has been updated, it's saved back to the same set of JSON files.

-This script has dependencies, such as [Wikipedia](https://www.wikipedia.org), [WikiData](https://www.wikidata.org/), [Nominatim](https://nominatim.openstreetmap.org/) and [Maori Maps](https://maorimaps.com/), and caches files as it goes to avoid spamming these services.
+This script has dependencies, such as [Wikipedia](https://www.wikipedia.org), [WikiData](https://www.wikidata.org/), [Nominatim](https://nominatim.openstreetmap.org/), [Maori Maps](https://maorimaps.com/) and LINZ New Zealand's [Gazetteer of place names](https://www.linz.govt.nz/regulatory/place-names/find-place-name/new-zealand-gazetteer-place-names), and caches files as it goes to avoid spamming these services.

 #### Nominatim